Section III: Academic Standards

-- The amount of credit awarded for the field placement component of the externship will be based on the number of hours that the student works during the semester in the externship placement, with 1 credit awarded for every 50 hours of work.
-The expectation is that a student will work in the externship placement over the course of the entire semester, with 1 credit of work correlating to approximately 4 hours in the placement each week.
-In addition to the hours spent working in the externship placement, the student will be required to submit biweekly reflection papers to the faculty supervisor and to the Externship Administrator on a schedule administered by the Externship Administrator.
+- The amount of credit awarded for the field placement component of the externship will be based on the number of hours that the student works during the semester in the externship placement, with 1 credit awarded for every 50 hours of work; of which at least 45 hours will consist of work in the externship placement and the remainder will consist of supervision, reflection, and assessment activities as determined by the Externship Director.
+Externships are expected to last at least 12 weeks unless the Externship Director gives prior approval for a condensed schedule.
 Credit for work in the externship placement and the associated reflection papers will be awarded on a Credit/No Credit basis.

-- A student participating in a Externship must have completed or be currently enrolled in a course designated as satisfying the ethics rules component of the Ethics and Professionalism Requirement for graduation.
-This requirement may be waived by the Externship Administrator.
+- A student participating in an externship must have completed or be currently enrolled in a course designated as satisfying the ethics rules component of the Ethics and Professionalism Requirement for graduation.
+This requirement may be waived by the Externship Director.

-- With the exception of credits allocated to the classroom component of Integrated Domestic Externships described below, no credit associated with an Externship will count toward the 64.5 credits of regularly-scheduled law school classes required for graduation.
+- With the exception of credits allocated to the classroom component of the Individual Externship and the Integrated Externships described below, no credit associated with an externship will count toward the 64.5 credits of regularly-scheduled law school classes required for graduation.

-- A student who has earned 6 credits in externships and wishes to enroll in additional externship credits must obtain the prior approval of both the Externship Administrator and the Curriculum Committee.
+- A student who has earned 6 credits in externships and wishes to enroll in additional externship credits must obtain the prior approval of the Externship Director.

-- There are three types of Externships available under this rule: the Individual Externship, the Faculty-Mentored Externship, and the Integrated Externship.
+- There are four types of externships available under this rule: the Individual Externship, the Faculty-Mentored Externship, the Integrated Externship, and the Advanced Individual Externship.
 The characteristics of each of these are set out below.
-All of the above requirements apply to all three types of Externships.
+All of the above requirements apply to all four types of externships.

 - A student may earn from 2 to 4 credits for placement work in an Individual Externship.
-The number of credits permitted for any particular placement will be determined in advance by the Externship Administrator with input from the supervising faculty member.
-The Externship Administrator can, in compelling circumstances, approve a 1-credit externship.
+The number of credits permitted for any particular placement will be determined in advance by the Externship Director.

-- If a student desires, the student may earn up to an additional 2 credits beyond those awarded for work in the externship placement by completing a substantial research paper that is related to the substance of the externship experience, with the approval and guidance of the faculty supervisor.
+- With the prior approval of the Externship Director and a faculty supervisor, the student may earn up to an additional 2 credits beyond those awarded for work in the externship placement by completing a substantial research paper that is related to the substance of the externship experience.

 - Individual Externships are expected to occur in the local area, with placements in close enough proximity to the Law School to permit the student to fulfill the remaining credit requirements for the semester by attending regularly scheduled law school classes.

 - A student wishing to undertake an externship for more credits than permitted for an Individual Externship, or that would involve an externship placement that is not local to Durham, NC, may seek approval for a Faculty-Mentored Externship.
-This type of externship assumes a particularly high level of engagement by the faculty supervisor, the field supervisor, and the Externship Administrator, in order to ensure a high-quality educational experience for the student.
-To that end, the faculty supervisor is expected to participate in the selection and approval of the externship placement.
-In addition, it is expected that there will be regular contact throughout the semester between the faculty supervisor, field supervisor, and Externship Administrator, beyond the level of contact that might otherwise arise from the student's reflection papers.
+This type of externship assumes a particularly high level of engagement by a faculty supervisor, the field placement supervisor, and the Externship Director, in order to ensure a high-quality educational experience for the student.
+To that end, the applicable faculty supervisor is expected to participate in the selection and approval of the externship placement.
+In addition, it is expected that there will be regular contact throughout the semester between the student and the faculty supervisor, field placement supervisor, and Externship Director.

 - Partial semester Faculty-Mentored Externships are not permitted.